microsoft/AddOutlookJapanHoliday/README.md

-# VBScript adding Japan new Holidays to Outlook
+# VBScript for adding Japan's new Holidays to Outlook

 [日本語版 README はこちら](https://github.com/Microsoft/AddOutlookJapanHoliday/tree/master/ja-jp)

-Starting from 2019, there are some additions/changes to Public Holidays in Japan.
+Starting from 2019, there were some additions/changes to Public Holidays in Japan.

 However, no updates have been released for the extended support phase products and Outlook for some update channels.
 We made a script 'AddHolidays.vbs' to add new holidays, so please consider using it.